Jamil Hassan: France

 In November 2018, French prosecutors issued international arrest warrants for three senior Syrian intelligence and government officials: Ali Mamlouk, Abdel Salam Mahmoud and Jamil Hassan.
 The warrants bring charges including collusion in torture, forced disappearances, crimes against humanity and war crimes.
 Four days of hearings at the Paris Cour d'assises started on 21 May 2024, accusing the three men of involvement in the disappearance, torture and killing of two French citizens between 2013 and 2017.
 Hassan was convicted and sentenced to life imprisonment in absentia on May 25.

 United States

 On 9 December 2024, after the fall of the Assad regime, the U.S. Department of Justice charged the 72-year-old Hassan and Abdul Salam Mahmoud, a brigadier general in SAFI, with conspiring to torture American and Syrian civilians at Mezzeh Prison between 2012 and 2019.
 The indictment was the first time the U.S. criminally charged top Syrian officials for human rights abuses during the Assad regime.

 Personal life

 He owned a house in an affluent area of central Damascus.
+After the fall of the Assad regime he fled to Russia on a cargo plane, where he is living since.